lukeu/gradle/subprojects/docs/src/docs/release/notes.md

 The [Ivy Publishing Plugin](userguide/publishing_ivy.html) now writes dependency exclude rules defined on a configuration (instead of on an individual dependency) into the generated Ivy module descriptor; the [Maven Publishing Plugin](userguide/publishing_maven.html) now repeats them for each dependency in the generated POM.

+### Locking of dynamic dependencies

+Gradle core now provides a mechanism for [locking dynamic versions](userguide/dependency_locking.html).
+It enables builds to become reproducible even when declaring dependencies using version ranges.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.